 So why should you do all of this hard work?
 What are the benefits of blogging?

 The benefits to you are pretty simple.
 The more blog posts you publish, the better you get at writing.
-You’ll also hone the voice you need to talk to your customers.
+You’ll also hone the voice you need to talk to your customers or users.

 Don’t forget, customers often need to see your name 7 times (or more) before they think of you when they want to buy.
 They also need the chance to get to know you in order to trust you.
 Your blog provides those opportunities.